BU-CLOUD-F20/Containerizing_Neural_Nets/pl-heatmap/README.rst

     docker build -t local/pl-heatmap .

 To run using docker, be sure to assign an "input" directory to /incoming and an output directory to /outgoing.
 The input directory should have two images: a training mask and inference image of the same voxel.
 The output directory should be empty, make sure that the $(pwd)/out directory is world writable!
+You need you need to specify input and output directories using the `-v` flag to `docker run`.

 .. code:: bash